MagnusS/mirage-bench/README.md

     - local-test-B x remote-test-B

 The before_first_test and after_last_test scripts are executed before the first test and after the last test in the group.
-These scripts can be used to process results and generate graphs.
-The scripts before_each_test and after_each_test are automatically executed before and after each test-pair and can be used to perform general setup and cleanup operations.
+These scripts can be used install dependencies or to process results and generate graphs.

 When after_last_test is executed, all results should already have been gathered in /result/timestamp/test-group-name/local_test_x_remote_test/[local|remote].
 The directories will also include stderr and stdout logs.